rsterbin/jquery-multisortselect/README.md

 TODO
 -----

- * JSON array of ids
- * Support for non-number ids
  * Plain text entry for case where you're not selecting but always entering new text
  * Support for adding a new item to selectable list on the fly
  * Support for backend as a function returning the item